 MEDICAL TRAINING AND SPECIALTY

 Dr. Kreidl graduated from Princeton University in 1994 with a degree in Ecology and Evolutionary Biology, and a minor in Environmental Studies.
 He received his medical degree from the Stanford University School of Medicine in 2000.
 His internship was completed at the Santa Clara Valley Medical Center in San Jose, California and his Ophthalmology Residency at Stanford University Hospital.
-Dr. Kreidl provides his patients with sutureless cataract removal, prebyopic intraocular lens implantation (i.e. ReSTOR), the latest techniques in eyelid and glaucoma surgery, laser surgery for glaucoma and retinal disease, pediatric examination, along with routine eye exams, glasses, and contact lenses.
+Dr. Kreidl provides his patients with sutureless cataract removal, prebyopic intraocular lens implantation (i.e. Crystalens, ReSTOR), the latest techniques in eyelid surgery, laser surgery for glaucoma and retinal disease, pediatric injuries, along with routine eye exams, glasses, and contact lenses.